-The health department is headed by the school a medical doctor (GP), Sister.
-Marlene Long.
+The health department is headed by a school nurse, Mrs Ann Kinuthia.
 It forms an integral part in the structure of St. Al’s.
-The department works to improve state of health of students and the staff–a healthy body, a healthy mind.
+The department works to improve state of health of students and the staff-a healthy body, a healthy mind.

 Just as the nation has set its goals for health and education, so has St.Al’s.
 The reciprocal of these two set goals has it that, as education improves, so does health; as health improves education is enhanced.

 - Increase positive health behaviors and health outcomes.

 - Improve education outcomes.
 (NB: students who are healthy are more likely to learn than those who are unhealthy.)

 - Monitoring the daily health and well being of the students and the staff through regular physical examination to improve the level of personal and environmental hygiene, state of physical health, and nutritional assessment.

 - Oversee the care of the sick students through clinical diagnosis, management of minor illneses, offering appropriate and prompt first aid and referring those needing specialized care.